Are You In?

 Is the Acropolis Museum worth it?

-Is the Acropolis Museum the same as the Acropolis?
+Is it the same as the Acropolis Hill?

 Should I buy Acropolis tickets in advance?